muhammad-zainal-muttaqin/mini-project-pln/README.md

 ## Features

-- **Single-Click Report**: Custom 📄 menu in Google Sheets with `Send Report` and `Test Send Report` options.
+- **Flexible Reporting**: Custom 📄 menu in Google Sheets with multiple sending options
+  - **Send only TO**: Send to group recipients only
+  - **Send TO & CC**: Send to both group and individual recipients
+  - **Test Send Report**: Verify setup with a test message
-- **Dynamic Range Detection**: Automatically finds the last row of data and captures only columns A–F.
+- **Dynamic Range Detection**: Automatically finds the last row of data and captures only columns A–F
-- **Image Consistency**: Ensures the image sent to WhatsApp is identical to the one uploaded to Drive.
+- **Image Consistency**: Ensures the image sent to WhatsApp is identical to the one uploaded to Drive
-- **Configurable & Testable**: Built-in `testSendReport` function sends a test message to a debug number.
+- **Configurable & Testable**: Built-in test function to validate message sending
-- **Full Logging**: Appends a row per message in the `LOG` sheet with status and timestamp.
+- **Full Logging**: Appends a row per message in the `LOG` sheet with detailed status and timestamp

 ---